iandvaag/opticalc/README.md

 This repository contains the current working version of opticalc library and some example jupyter notebooks.

 ## Install notes
+It is recommended that the repository be cloned, and a new python virtual enviroment be set up to install the prequisite packages.
+A new jupyter kernel can then be created from that virtual environment.

 ```
 md opticalc_repo
 git clone https://github.com/iandvaag/opticalc